Published Jan. 25, 2021

 The last thing you want to do is jump at the first opportunity, in fear another one will never arise.
-As with any job hunt, you need to know for sure that the role is right for you — and that the company has staying power.
+As with any job hunt, you need to know that the role is right for you — and that the company has staying power.

 You can avoid knee-jerk reactions by really understanding the sector you’re applying to.
 We’re talking office locations, economic outlook, median earnings, job duties, everything.
-There is a bunch of information for this on Google, LinkedIn and the US Bureau of Labor Statistics website.
+There is a bunch of information for this on Google, LinkedIn, and the US Bureau of Labor Statistics website.